Oscar Mpetha: Political career

 Between 1958 and 1960, He led the Cape ANC, until it was banned.
 He was detained and banned under the Suppression of Communism Act until the late 1970s.
 After his banning order lapsed, he assisted in the successful Fatti's and Moni's strike of 1978.
 In August 1980 he became a founding member of the Nyanga Residents Association which campaigned for decent housing, health facilities and adequate transport for residents in the Nyanga area.
-In 1981 he was seen as a threat to the Apartheid regime after he issued a statement condemning the role of the police in a fatal incident involving protestors which occurred on August 1980.
+In 1981 he was seen as a threat to the Apartheid regime after he issued a statement condemning the role of the police in a fatal incident involving protestors which occurred in August 1980.
 In 1983 he was sentenced to five years in Pollsmoor Prison after being convicted of terrorism and inciting a riot at the Crossroads squatter camp in August 1980.
 In the same year he was elected as one of three co-presidents along with Archie Gumede and Albertina Sisulu of the United Democratic Front, a new umbrella group of anti-government forces.
 When FAWU was established in 1986, he was elected as a leader.
 Later in 1981, he was released from Pollsmoor Prison on bail pending an appeal but, he was re-arrested in 1985 to become the country's oldest ever political prisoner when he was 76.
 During this time he was held at Groote Schuur Hospital under armed guard.
 He suffered from partial blindness, lung problems, kidney problems and diabetes, which resulted in the amputation of both his legs.
 He was released from hospital detention on 15 October 1989 and despite his poor health, he took on an active role in the lead-up to the first democratic election in 1994.
 His wife died in 1986 while he was at the hospital.
-He was eventually released from prison in October 1989 and he continued to speak at rallies around South Africa.
+He was eventually released from prison on the 15 October 1989 and he continued to speak at rallies around South Africa.

+He died on 15 November 1994 at his Gugulethu home.